This post may contain affiliate links. Please read my disclosure for more info.

 It may take a while for you to start feeling better.
 That’s ok.
 Focus on being kind and gentle with yourself as you go through this transition.
 In the meantime, start sticking your toe in your new life, little by little.
 You may be surprised how the “newness” of it all helps to heal your wounds with time.
 As you explore your new city and life, you will simultaneously help with the healing process.

 (If you need help with the healing process, a tarot reading is a great place to open up the conversation and figure out what needs light.
 This can be done from the comfort of your home.
-Email me to schedule a one-on-one reading especially for you.)
+Email me to schedule a one-on-one reading especially for you or click on the image below.)

 Relocating Tip #3: